Musick Point: Radio station

 The station was the headquarters of the maritime coast station Auckland Radio ZLD, and of aviation radio ZLF.
 ZLD and ZLF were initially operated by the New Zealand Post Office before the aviation radio service was taken over by the Civil Aviation Corporation, which moved it to Mangere Aerodrome (later Auckland Airport) in 1957.
 Later, ownership of Auckland Radio changed to Telecom NZ Ltd, and Spark still uses the building for cellular services.

 Following the closure of all New Zealand coast radio stations in 1993, ZLD ceased operation from Musick Point and the land became Crown land.
 The equipment of Auckland Radio ZLD, including most of the Oliver Road transmitters, was acquired by the non-profit Musick Point Radio Group.
 The Group, which includes several former Musick Point operators and technicians, has a long-term lease on the building, and has reactivated the station on the amateur (ham) radio bands using some of the former ZLD transmitters along with a range of modern equipment.
-At a 2003 rededication of the building, a plaque recognizing the "engineering heritage value" of the station was presented by the Institute of Professional Engineers New Zealand.
+At a 2003 rededication of the building, a plaque recognising the "engineering heritage value" of the station was presented by the Institute of Professional Engineers New Zealand.

 In recognition of the station's historical importance, the group has been issued the amateur radio callsigns ZL1ZLD and ZL1ZLF.
 The Group maintains a radio museum in the building and operates a low-power FM broadcast station with recorded information about Musick Point.
 One of MPRG's projects was keeping the traditional marine radiotelegraph frequency of 512 kHz alive, and it had a special licence to operate on this frequency which is outside the normal amateur radio bands.
 These transmissions ceased in mid 2013 when amateurs were allocated a new 630 metre band (427–479 kHz) and authority to operate on 512 kHz was withdrawn.